mohammadzfr/CourseVisualizer/README.md

 This project displays course `codes`, `names`, `descriptions`, and `prerequisites` as a **force-directed graph** using [D3.js](https://d3js.org/)

+Feel free to fork this and make your own changes!
+I'd love to see your take on this project.

 ## Features
 - Draggable Nodes
 - Toggle Completed Courses